Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: Symmetry breaking due to magnetization

-We now minimize the energy in eq.~\eqref{eq::FMAenergy} with respect to \sofA for different orientations of \mm and coupling strength \aalpha.
-Figure~\ref{fig::symBCC} shows the amplitudes $A_j$ and the deformations $d_0$ and $d_1$ as functions of $\alpha_2$ for $\mm$ parallel to the $\hkl[111]$ direction.
-There are two sets of amplitudes: those corresponding to $\{\kk_1, \kk_2, \kk_3\}$, which have the same angle with respect to \mm and those corresponding to $\{\kk_4, \kk_5, \kk_6\}$, with the angle perpendicular to \mm.
-The magnetic coupling term breaks the symmetry of the energy with respect to the amplitudes.
-For $\aalpha \neq 0$ the different sets lead to different amplitudes and different dependency on $\alpha_2$.
-Also the dependency of the deformations on $\alpha_2$ differs for $d_0$ and $d_1$.
-With this information we can evaluate the energy, eq.~\eqref{eq::FMAenergy}.
-Figure~\ref{fig::anisoBCC0} shows the resulting energy as function of $\alpha_2$ for different directions of $\mm$ and also the energy difference between different orientations to highlight the anisotropic effect of the magnetization.
-Extending these computations to all orientations allows to compute the magnetic anisotropy.
-The corresponding polar plots for various $\alpha_2$ are provided in Figure~\ref{fig::scanBCC}.
+We now minimize the energy in eq.~\eqref{eq::FMAenergy} with respect to \sofA and $\DD$ for different orientations of \mm and coupling strength \aalpha.
+Figure~\ref{fig::symBCC} shows the amplitudes $A_j$ and the deformations $d_0$ and $d_1$ as functions of $\aalpha$ for $\mm$ parallel to the $\hkl[111]$ direction.
+The magnetic coupling depends on $(\mm \cdot \kkj)^2$ and thus on the angle of \mm and the reciprocal space vectors describing the crystal, \kkj.
+Thus, the magnetic coupling acts differently on the single amplitudes.
+For \mm parallel to \hkl[111], there are two sets of equivalent amplitudes: those corresponding to $\{\kk_1, \kk_2, \kk_3\}$, which have the same angle with respect to \mm and those corresponding to $\{\kk_4, \kk_5, \kk_6\}$ which are perpendicular to \mm.
+That is, the magnetic coupling breaks the symmetry of the energy w.r.t. the amplitudes.
+This symmetry breaking is shown in Figure~\ref{fig::anisoBCC0}.
+For vanishing coupling, $\aalpha=0$, all amplitudes are the same.
+Increasing the coupling and $\aalpha > 0$ leads to increasing amplitudes $\{\A_1, \A_2, \A_3\}$ and decreasing amplitudes $\{\A_4, \A_5, \A_6\}$.
+The model breaks for \aalpha outside the shown range as some amplitudes vanish, and the energy minimizing state does not describe a BCC crystal anymore.
+The magnetic coupling for $\aalpha >0$ also leads to a compression of the crystal in the direction of \mm and a smaller contraction perpendicular to \mm.
+The total energy decreases with increasing magnetic coupling \aalpha, see Figure~\ref{fig::anisoBCC0}.
+The magnetic anisotropy induced by the proposed magnetic coupling can be shown by comparing the energy for different orientations of \mm.
+The highest energy for a fixed \aalpha is always for \mm parallel to \hkl<100>, therefore referred to as the hard directions of magnetization in this model.
+The directions with the lowest energy, namely the easy directions, depend on the sign of \aalpha.
+For $\aalpha > 0$ they are \hkl<110>, while \hkl<111> are the easy directions otherwise.